Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: matrix for the nucleon-nucleon scattering

 where

-At last, we calculate the reducible two-meson-exchange contribution which is generated from iterated one-meson-exchange.
-The iterated one-meson-exchange is the only contribution to the nucleon-nucleon $T$ matrix with a non-vanishing imaginary part and restores unitarity at this order.
+At last, we calculate the reducible two-meson-exchange contribution which is generated from iterated one-meson exchange.
+The iterated one-meson exchange is the only contribution to the nucleon-nucleon $T$ matrix with a nonvanishing imaginary part and restores unitarity at this order.
 In fact, the planar box diagram includes the iterated one-meson exchange, which has the following integral representation:

 where